Iankimble/BTP_BoysLatin_Fall24_Coding1/Projects/RestuarantProject_instructions.md

 - Does your project folder contain a donutShop.html file?
 - Does your donut shop website have all the required elements?

-## When is it due
+## When is the project due
-Your project will be do on Friday, October 11th, 2024 at the end of the class period.
-You and your group will begin presenting your class project starting on the following week.
+**Your project will be do on Friday, October 11th, 2024 at the end of the class period.** You and your group will begin presenting your class project starting on the following week.

 ## helpful tips